Azur Lane: Anime

 An anime television series adaptation was announced in September 2018.
 The anime was directed by Tensho, director of Grisaia and Rewrite's anime adaptations, with writer Jin Haganeya, and Yasunori Nishiki composing the series' music.
-Tensho's Bibury Animation Studios is animating the series.
+Tensho's Bibury Animation Studios animated the series, their first anime television series since the studio's inception in May 2017.
 Yostar head, Li Hengda, revealed that the animation project began in late 2017, when the game experienced its breakout in popularity.
 The choice of Haganeya to be the writer was due to the Demonbane franchise being one of Hengda's personal favorites.
 The series premiered on October 3, 2019, on Tokyo MX, SUN, KBS, BS11, and AT-X. May'n performed the series' opening theme song "graphite/diamond", while Kano performed the series' ending theme song "Hikari no Michishirube".
 Episodes 11 and 12 were originally scheduled to air on December 19 and 26, 2019, but were delayed to March 13 and 20, 2020, respectively, due to production issues.
 Funimation had licensed the series for a SimulDub.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.